Renyi Entropy of Chaotic Eigenstates: Summary and Discussion

 During the submission of this paper, we noticed that a recent work, Ref.\cite{huang2017}, also conjectures that states of the form Eq.\ref{eq:ergodic} may represent eigenstates of chaotic Hamiltonians.
 Ref. \cite{huang2017} argues that average of von Neumann entropy over \textit{all} eigenstates is linear in subsystem size at the leading order upto $V_A/V = 1/2$ with volume law coefficient $\log(2)$ for a spin-1/2 system.
 This is consistent with our results, and follows from our general formula, Eq.\ref{eq:sn}, for individual eigenstates: the average will be dominated by eigenstates at the infinite temperature, whose entanglement at the leading order is indeed $V_A \log(2)$ upto $V_A/V = 1/2$.

-\textbf{\underline{Acknowledgements:}} We thank Ning Bao, Hiroyuki Fujita, Jim Garrison, Jonathan Lam, John McGreevy, Yuya Nakagawa, Sho Sugiura, Masataka Watanabe for discussions, and especially to Jim Garrison and John McGreevy for comments on a draft.
+\textbf{\underline{Acknowledgements:}} We thank Ning Bao, Tom Faulkner, Hiroyuki Fujita, Jim Garrison, Tom Hartman, Jonathan Lam, John McGreevy, Yuya Nakagawa, Mark Srednicki, Sho Sugiura, Masataka Watanabe for discussions, and especially to Jim Garrison and John McGreevy for comments on a draft.
 TG acknowledges support from the UCSD startup funds and is also supported as a Alfred P. Sloan Research Fellow.
 This work used the Extreme Science and Engineering Discovery Environment (XSEDE) (see Ref.\cite{xsede}), which is supported by National Science Foundation grant number ACI-1548562.
-This research was supported in part by the National Science Foundation under Grant No. NSF PHY-1125915.
+We thank KITP (Santa Barbara) where part of the manuscript was written while attending the workshop ``Quantum Physics of Information''.
+This research was also supported in part by the National Science Foundation under Grant No. NSF PHY-1125915.

 \onecolumngrid